Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

  - Video 2 (This video) covers basic usage of the tool, and
  - Video 3 explores the new Rubric marking functionality in the tool

-Please take note: These videos apply only to v 2 and above of the markiung tool, since a large number of changes were introduced during the upgrade from v1.x to v2.x
+Please take note: These videos apply only to v 2 and above of the marking tool, since a large number of changes were introduced during the upgrade from v1.x to v2.x

+## Snippet 2
 The PDF marking tool was originally developed in 2009 as an open source product with funding from the University of South Africa.
 Since then there have been minor upgrades to stay aligned with changes in Operating Systems and the Adobe Acrobat platform.

 In 2020, with the assistance of Adobe and Learning Curve, we were able to secure funding for some much-needed functional enhancements to the product.

+## Snippet 3
 For the purposes of this video we are assuming that you have completed the installation process and are now ready to begin working with the tool.

+## Snippet 4
 We'll cover the following topics:
  - How to check if the tool was installed
  - How to view or update the tool configuration